 The majority of your income comes from current SaaS clients.
 A whopping 80% of all future income will come from only a small percentage (20%) of your present clients.
 If you boost client retention by only 5%, you may raise your company’s profitability by 75%.

 Customer retention is more important in the SaaS sector than in any other.
 Understanding your client retention percentages and lifetime value is important to SaaS marketing success.
 Customer retention is the crux of the SaaS Marketing Strategy.
-When you tabulate and analyze this data, the actual power and worth of client retention becomes abundantly clear.
-There is strength in retention, and you will want to prioritize retention above client acquisition.
+When you tabulate and analyse this data, the actual power and worth of client retention become abundantly clear.
+There is strength in retention, and you will want to prioritise retention above client acquisition.
 This is one of the many reasons you should invest in developing an email marketing strategy for the best results.

 5. You’re not so much selling a product as you are a service

 SaaS is an abbreviation for “Software as a Service.”
 We suggest that you place a premium on service.
 Yes, the program must be significant, faultless, powerful, and amazing.
 However, service must be held up as a model of virtue.

 When developing your SaaS Marketing Strategy, keep in mind that your chosen business model is a fully integrated architecture in which all parts of the business — product, support, revenue model, and marketing — are tightly connected.
 SaaS frequently bows to the mighty developers and programmers.
 Those folks are unquestionably significant.
 However, the service providers — help desk, sales, bloggers, marketers, and so on — make up the SaaS’s front-facing service component.

 This has far-reaching consequences for how you spend your time and money.
 By advertising your service, you may sell your SaaS.
 Keep client happiness at the forefront of your mind when planning and strategising.
 Maintain a high level of contact with existing consumers.
 You could even send them a cake if you wanted to.